 This metric displays the number of TCP connection requests initiated by clients to each node in the cluster.

 During monitoring, when the metric value spikes or significantly fluctuates, a service error occurs.
-A common cause is that TCP connections initiated by clients are not released for an extended period of time, resulting in a sudden increase in the number of TCP connections on nodes.
-We recommend that you configure related policies for your client to release connections.
+A common cause is that TCP connections initiated by clients are not released for an extended period, causing a sudden increase in TCP connections on nodes.
+Configure client policies to release connections.

 Description